bbauska/JS-Definitive/README.md

 (a+b).toString()
 </pre>

-<p>But the parentheses on the second line of code can be interpreted as a function invo‐
+<p>But the parentheses on the second line of code can be interpreted as a function invocation of f
-cation of f from the first line, and JavaScript interprets the code like this:</p>
+from the first line, and JavaScript interprets the code like this:</p>

 <pre>let y = x + f(a+b).toString();</pre>